dant14/Delta-sessions/Week3/Task2/README.md

 We are going to --read the title-- ^

-But first, have a look around and check if your mates have been successful and if anyone is behind, go and share your knowledge with them and help them out.
+But first, have a look around and check if your mates have reached this point and if anyone is behind, go and share your knowledge with them and help them out.

 Only then are you allowed to continue.